lum-ai/odinson/README.md

   -v "/path/to/data/odinson:/app/data/odinson" \
   "lumai/odinson-rest-api:latest"
 ```

+After starting the service, open your browser to [localhost:9001](localhost:9001/api).

 **NOTE**: Replace `/path/to/data/odinson` with the path to the directory containing `docs` and `index` (created via `AnnotateText` and `IndexDocuments` runnables).